-Power Out Pain With Peppermint
+Power Out Pain with Peppermint

-Garlic Breath Is Good For Some Things
+Garlic Breath is Good for Some Things

-There’s no way around this: most kids will not like this remedy, but it’s effective.
+There’s no way around this: most kids will not like this particular homemade toothache remedy, but it’s effective.
 Garlic is known for its general health benefits, including its antibacterial properties.
 That makes it perfect for irritation that may be due to infection.
 Simply mash up a clove or two of garlic (and a pinch of salt if desired), making a paste.
 Use a cotton swab to spread this paste on the affected tooth.

-Careful With The Cloves
+Careful with Cloves

-Additional Measures To Take
+Additional Measures to Take

 In addition to the above toothache remedies for kids, age-appropriate, over-the-counter anti-inflammatories, such as children’s ibuprofen, can help reduce swelling and inflammation that causes some toothaches.
 Additionally, a warm or cold compress made from moist towels against the cheek can help alleviate jaw soreness.